hirosystems/docs/docs/platform/build-contract.md

 This section helps you create your contracts using the Hiro Platform.

-If you have imported a project with no clarity contracts, you will see a window to open editor as shown below.
+If you have imported a project with no clarity contracts, you will see a window to open editor, as shown below.

 ![Open editor](images/open-editor.png)